mtrofin/wasm-android-demo/README.md

 # RUN
 #### Android
-1. To run it on emulator.
-Run `android avd` first and create an Emulator.
+1. To run it on emulator: run `android avd` first and create an Emulator.
 After you have created one, use `emulator -avd <name>` to start it.
 Then you can run `adb install -r <path-to-your-apk>` to install apk on your emulator.
 2. To run it on the phone, just connect the phone to the desktop in debug mode and then run `adb install -r <path-to-your-apk>` to install apk on your phone.

 #### WASM
-1. To run wams application on chrome, you need to build the latest chromium from source.
-In our experiment, we use Version 53.0.2775.0 (64-bit).
+1. To run wams application on Chrome, you need to build the latest chromium from source.
+In our experiment, we used Version 53.0.2775.0 (64-bit).
-2. To run wasm on Android, you need also get the Developer version Chrome (You can actually download it from Play Store).
+2. To run wasm on Chrome on Android, you need also get the Developer version Chrome (You can actually download it from Play Store).
 In our experiment, we use Chrome Dev 53.0.2782.9.
     * To access the web resources hosted on a Google machine, you need to use the Obscura service.
 Follow the instructions [here](https://sites.google.com/a/google.com/obscura/user-guide/getting-started).

 #### WebGL